Kyle Vassell: San Diego Loyal

 Vassell moved overseas for the first time in his career on 17 January 2022, signing with USL Championship club San Diego Loyal SC.
 He was released by San Diego following the 2022 season.

 Kilmarnock

-On 1 January 2023, Vassell signed with Scottish Premiership club Kilmarnock on a deal until the end of the season.
+Kyle Vassell signed for Kilmarnock on 1 January 2023 after leaving USL Championship club San Diego Loyal at the end of their 2022 season.
+He made an immediate impact, scoring his first goal for the club in a 1–0 victory over Dundee United in the fifth round of the Scottish Cup on 11 February 2023.
+Vassell continued his scoring form by netting in the quarter-final against Inverness Caledonian Thistle, although Kilmarnock were eliminated following a 2–1 defeat.

+In the 2022–23 Scottish Premiership season, Vassell scored in key matches, including a 2–0 win over Livingston on 13 May 2023 and a 3–0 victory against Dundee United on 24 May 2023, where he scored twice.
+He concluded the season with six goals in 18 appearances across all competitions.

+Ahead of the 2023–24 season, Vassell was appointed club captain.
+He played a pivotal role in Kilmarnock's successful campaign, scoring 11 goals in 41 appearances across all competitions.
+Notably, he scored twice in a 3–1 league victory over Livingston on 21 October 2023 and contributed goals in wins against Aberdeen and St Mirren.
+His performances helped Kilmarnock secure a fourth-place finish in the league, earning qualification for European competition.

+In the 2024–25 season, Vassell continued to be a key figure for Kilmarnock, making 28 appearances and scoring four goals across all competitions by April 2025.
+He scored in a European competition, netting in a 2–2 draw against Tromsø in the UEFA Conference League on 8 August 2024.
+However in January 2025, Kyle Vassell suffered a shin injury during a Scottish Premiership match against St Mirren.
+After being substituted off, he was taken to hospital for further investigation amid concerns the injury could be serious.

 International career

-In October 2018, Kyle Vassell was called up to the Northern Ireland squad for the first time, for their Nations League matches away to Austria and Bosnia-Herzegovina.
+In October 2018, Kyle Vassell was called up to the Northern Ireland squad for the first time, for their Nations League matches away to Austria and Bosnia and Herzegovina.
 Qualifying for Northern Ireland as his grandfather was from County Fermanagh, on his call up, Vassell said: "I'm over the moon, it has been a while coming, I'm grateful that my opportunity has come and it's my first ever call-up, so I'm really excited."
 On 12 October he made his debut against Austria, coming on as a substitute in the 77th minute.